 I understand why candidates ask that first question.
 Before you get too far into the process of becoming an EA, you want to know if it is worth the time, effort, and funds required.
-But the benefits of the EA include increased job opportunities, income, status before the IRS, and tax expertise, so I believe that the designation is very advantageous.
+But the benefits of the EA include increased job opportunities, income, status before the IRS, and tax expertise, so I believe the designation is very advantageous.
 One of the main reasons people choose to become an EA is the generous enrolled agent salary.

-However, passing the EA exam (officially called the Special Enrollment Exam (SEE)) can take a good deal of time, so you need to prepare for that.
+However, passing the EA exam (officially called the Special Enrollment Exam (SEE)) can take time, so you must prepare for that.
 I’ll help you determine how long it will take you to become an EA so you can develop your EA exam schedule.

 Depending on your tax knowledge, becoming an enrolled agent can take 3-8 months.

 You may need more than 1 month or even more than 1 year to pass.
-But as long as that timeline works for your lifestyle, you shouldn’t feel pressured to pass faster.
+But if that timeline works for your lifestyle, you shouldn’t feel pressured to pass faster.

-The Enrolled Agent exam is available for candidates to take 10 out of the 12 months in a year.
-The testing window lasts from May 1 to February 28 of the following year.
+The Enrolled Agent exam allows candidates to take 10 out of the 12 months in a year.
+The testing window lasts from May 1 to February 28/29 of the following year.

 How long does it take to study for the enrolled agent exam?
-Well, the number of months your EA exam journey will last depends on how many study hours you will need.
+Well, the number of months your EA exam journey will last depends on how many study hours you need.
 Also, the other half of the equation is how quickly you can accumulate those study hours.

-Specifically, Fast Forward Academy advises candidates to plan to invest anywhere from 40-70 hours of total study time per exam part.
+Specifically, Surgent EA advises candidates to plan to invest around 43 hours of total study time per exam part.
 Furthermore, Gleim EA Review raises the bar a little by recommending 80-100 hours for Part 1 and Part 2 each and 60-80 hours for Part 3.

 The more hours you can study in a week, the fewer weeks you need to study.

 If you study with Gleim EA Review and diligently follow that system, preparing for the entire EA exam will likely take at least 4 months.
-However, if you are very familiar with tax, you may prefer to study with Fast Forward Academy, as their high-tech system can help you save time.
+However, if you are very familiar with tax, you may prefer to study with Surgent EA, as their high-tech system can help you save time.